antoniocastel/antoniocastel.github.io/_pages/research.md

   * _Split into the next two papers:_
     * **Castellanos, A.**, Yom-Tov, G.B, Goldberg, Y., Park, J. (2025) ["Silent Abandonment in Text-Based Contact Centers: Identifying, Quantifying, and Mitigating its Operational Impacts."](https://arxiv.org/abs/2501.08869) _Submittted_
     * **Castellanos, A.**, Yom-Tov G.B.
 "Silent Abandonment Policies."

-* **Castellanos, A.**, Daw, A., Yom-Tov, G.B.
-(2026) “What You Say Versus When You Say It: Efficiently Predicting Service Completion with LLMs and Stochastic Processes.” _Submittted_
 * **Castellanos, A.**, Landa L.T., Goldberg, Y., Yom-Tov, G.B.
 (2025).
 "Real-Time Estimation of Customer Satisfaction in Contact Centers."  _Submittted_

 ## Dissertation Honors